dsoumitra693/nestify/README.md

 # Monorepo Setup with TypeScript, ESLint, and Prettier

-**Monorepo Magic** is a command-line tool for setting up a scalable monorepo structure using Yarn Workspaces and Lerna.
+**Nestify** is a command-line tool for setting up a scalable monorepo structure using Yarn Workspaces and Lerna.
 This setup is ideal for projects that require both an Expo React Native app and an Express server, along with shared utilities.

 ## Features